• Basic Services

 Basic Services

-Bank of Baroda India’s International Bank are depository participant of Central Depository Services Limited as well as National Securities Depository Limited.
+BOB Capital Markets Limited (BOBCAPS) is depository participant of Central Depository Services Limited as well as National Securities Depository Limited.

-Under the provisions of the Depositories Act, Bank of Baroda provides various services to investors and other participants in the capital market such as an individual, non-resident Indian, foreign institutional investor, trusts, clearing houses, financial institution, clearing members and mutual funds.
+Under the provisions of the Depositories Act, BOBCAPS provides various services to investors and other participants in the capital market such as an individual, non-resident Indian, foreign institutional investor, trusts, clearing houses, financial institution, clearing members and mutual funds.
 These include basic facilities like account maintenance, dematerialisation, settlement of trades through market transfers, off market transfers and inter-depository transfers, distribution of non-cash corporate actions and nomination/transmission

 Features of Demat account